 Emma: Of course you know the last line--'But after one such love, can love no more.'
 He must have loved her very much.

 Justin: Men do--most men.
-A woman--their own particular woman--is so woven into the tapestry of their lives that she can
+A woman--their own particular woman--is so woven into the tapestry of their lives that she can't be cut out.

 Not the time I would have chosen to make a pass but...